 The law requires us to advise you of ‘notifiable matters’ in relation to how we may use your credit-related information.
 You may request to have these notifiable matters (and this policy) provided to you in an alternative form.

 We exchange your credit-related information with credit reporting bodies.
 We use the credit-related information that we exchange with the credit reporting body to confirm your identity, assess your creditworthiness, assess your application for finance or your capacity to be a guarantor, and manage your finance.
+We may exchange your personal and credit-related information with the following credit reporting bodies (and to any other credit reporting bodies where permitted by law):

 The information we can exchange includes your identification details, what type of loans you have, how much you have borrowed, whether or not you have met your loan payment obligations, and if you have committed a serious credit infringement (such as fraud).